Implantable cardioverter-defibrillator (ICD)

 During the procedure

-Once the ICD is in place, your doctor will test it and program it for your heart rhythm problem.
-Testing the ICD might require speeding up your heart and then shocking it back into normal rhythm.
+Once the ICD is in place, your doctor will test it and program it for your specific heart rhythm needs.
+Testing the ICD might require speeding up your heart and then shocking it back into a normal rhythm.

 After the procedure